-A supervisor or technology support person's personal vouch/identification, A photo ID or human factor such as a biometric scan, or
+A supervisor or technology support person's personal vouch/identification, A photo ID or human factor such as a biometric scan, or Satisfactory challenge-responses in a self-service application

-Satisfactory challenge-responses in a self-service application does not meet the minimum standards must be granted a policy exception.
+- 2. Policy Exception Process: University applications or services with an implementation that does not meet the minimum standards must be granted a policy exception.
 The approval process for exceptions requires the system owner to share a technical description and statement of justification for the exception.
 This information, and if necessary a security review, are subsequently analyzed and approved as appropriate by the University IT Security Officer.
-E-mail: it-security@ssiu.ac.in for more information.
+E-mail: it-security@ssiu.ac.in for more information. - 3.
+Enforcement: All computer systems and processes subject to this encouraged to incorporate a managed University authentication services.